sanplomb/Profile/README.md

 Profile
 =======

-Currently working at C2IS as Lead Developer since 2010.
+Currently working at Synolia as SugarCRM Developer since October 2015.

+**Previous works**

+Lead Developer at C2IS as Lead Developer between July 2010 to September 2015

 **Known languages**